manticoresoftware/manticoresearch-php/docs/indices.md

 Status
 ======
-Return statistics about index: documents, size, chunks, as well as query statistics.
+Returns statistics about the index: documents, size, chunks, as well as query statistics.

-Expects `index` name.
+Expects the `index` name.

 `body` is optional.
-It support `pattern` as a property/performance metric to filter upon.
+It supports `pattern` as a property/performance metric to filter upon.

         $params = [
             'index' => 'testrt',